Chabad philosophy: Roles of Rebbe and Hasid

-In a continuation of longstanding Chabad tradition, Rabbi Menachem Mendel Schneerson demanded that each individual exert themselves in advancing spiritually, and not rely on the Rebbe to do it for them.
+In continuing longstanding Chabad tradition, Rabbi Menachem Mendel Schneerson demanded that each individual advance spiritually and not rely on the Rebbe to do it for them.

 Major texts

 Sefer HaTanya, Shneur Zalman's magnum opus, is the first schematic treatment of Hasidic moral philosophy and its metaphysical foundations.
 The original name of the first book is Sefer Shel Beinonim, the "Book of the Intermediates."
 It is also known as Likutei Amarim—"Collected Sayings."
 Sefer Shel Beinonim analyzes the inner struggle of the individual and the path to resolution.
 Citing the biblical verse "the matter is very near to you, in your mouth, your heart, to do", the philosophy is based on the notion that the human is not inherently evil; rather, every individual has an inner conflict that is characterized with two different inclinations, the good and the bad.

 Some have argued that Shneur Zalman's moderation and synthesis saved the general Hasidic movement from breaking away from Orthodox Judaism.
 It allowed for mystically inclined Hasidim to be familiarized with traditional Jewish scholarship and observance, and for traditionalists to access Hasidism within the framework of Jewish scholarship.